Anaid0616/Cross-Course-Design-HTML-CSS-Project/README.md

 ## **Project Structure**
 The following pages are available on the site:

-**Homepage (/index.html):** Displays a list of all available products.
+- **Homepage (/index.html):** Displays a list of all available products.

-**Product Page (/product/index.html):** Displays detailed information about a specific product.
+- **Product Page (/product/index.html):** Displays detailed information about a specific product.

-**Checkout Page (/checkout/index.html):** Shows the contents of the shopping basket for review before purchase.
+- **Checkout Page (/checkout/index.html):** Shows the contents of the shopping basket for review before purchase.

-**Order Confirmation Page (/checkout/confirmation/index.html):** Displays a confirmation message after a successful checkout.
+- **Order Confirmation Page (/checkout/confirmation/index.html):** Displays a confirmation message after a successful checkout.

----

-## **Features & User Stories**

-- **View Products:** Users can view a list of available products on the homepage.

-- **Filter Products:** Users can filter products by various categories like genre or gender.

-- **View Product Details:** Users can click on a product to see more details on a dedicated page.

-- **Add to Basket:** Users can add products to their shopping cart.

-- **Remove from Basket:** Users can remove products from the cart if they change their mind.

-- **Checkout:** Users can view their cart summary and complete the purchase process.

-- **Order Confirmation:** After purchase, users see a thank you message confirming their order.

 ---